p-martinho/Enumeration/README.md

 }
 ```

-__Note:__ In a query, the case sensitivity is determined by the database provider.
+> __Note:__ In a query, the case sensitivity is determined by the database provider.
-Eg. if you save the record using an `EnumerationDynamic` with value `"Email"`, and then query the database using another instance of `EnumerationDynamic` with value `"EMAIL"`, it is possible you get no results, depending on the database.
-For example, SQL Server is, by default, case insensitive, so you would get the result.
+E.g. if you save the record using an `EnumerationDynamic` with value `"Email"`, and then query the database using another instance of `EnumerationDynamic` with value `"EMAIL"`, it is possible you get no results, depending on the database.
+> For example, __MS SQL Server__ is, by default, case-insensitive, so you would get the result.

-## Json.NET Support
+# Json.NET Support

 Using [Json.NET](https://www.newtonsoft.com), if you need to serialize/deserialize objects that contain properties of type `Enumeration`, without any converters, the enumeration property would act like a regular object.